AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 - [Upgrade Guide](../../../upgrade/overview.md)
 - [How to apply patches](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/patches/overview.md)

+>[!TIP]
+>
+>Subscribe to the [Adobe Security Notification Service](https://www.adobe.com/subscription/adbeSecurityNotifications.html) to get the latest security information and instructions to maintain the security of the Adobe Commerce solution.

 ## Develop a disaster recovery plan

 Develop a comprehensive disaster recovery plan.
 Having a plan in place helps control damage and restore normal business operations quickly if the security of Commerce sites and data is compromised.

 If a customer requires restoration of Commerce instance due to a disaster, Adobe can provide the customer with backup files.
 The customer and solution integrator, if applicable, can perform the restore.

-As part of a disaster recovery plan, Adobe highly recommends that customers export and backup their Adobe Commerce application configuration to make it easy to redeploy if a security incident redeployment is required for business continuity purposes.
+As part of a disaster recovery plan, Adobe highly recommends that customers [export their Adobe Commerce application configuration](../../../configuration/cli/export-configuration.mdconfiguration/) to ease redeployment if it is required for business continuity purposes.
+The primary reason to export the configuration to the file system is that the system configuration takes precedence over the database configuration.
+In a read-only file system, the application must be redeployed to change sensitive configuration settings, providing an extra layer of protection.

 Learn more about planning for backup and disaster recovery: